 From my research, it is not possible to purchase one ticket from Naples to Sorrento, getting off a Pompeii, and then using that same ticket to travel onward to Sorrento.
 The daily ticket was eliminated several years ago.

 When you buy a ticket from Naples to Sorrento, it is only valid for 180 minutes.
 It takes 70 minutes to travel between Naples and Sorrento, so you would literally have to run through Pompeii in order to get away with using only one train ticket.
 The savings would be minimal and not worth the stress of rushing around.

 Pompeii to the Amalfi Coast

 To get from Pompeii to one of the towns on the Amalfi Coast, you have several options.
-Using public transportation, you can take the Circumvesuviana train to Sorrento.
+Using public transportation, you can take the Campania Express Train or the Circumvesuviana train to Sorrento.
 From Sorrento you can take a ferry, a private driver, or the SITA bus to Positano or Amalfi.

 The only direct way to get from Pompeii to the Amalfi Coast is by taxi or by hiring a driver.
 This is much more convenient than making multiple transfers, but it will cost more money.

 For more information about getting to Sorrento and the Amalfi Coast, read:

 There are two competing companies in Italy, Trenitalia and Italo.
 Italo is the newer of the two, first opening for business in 2012.
 They offer slightly cheaper fares than Trenitalia if you book your tickets in advance.